Vladimir Kuroyedov

-Vladimir Ivanovich Kuroyedov (Владимир Иванович Куроедов; born 5 September 1944) is a retired Russian admiral of the fleet who was Commander-in-Chief of the Russian Navy from 1997 to 2005.
-His previous roles included chief of staff of the Baltic Fleet from 1993 to 1996, commander of the Pacific Fleet from 1996 to 1997, and chief of staff and deputy commander-in-chief of the Navy in 1997.
+Admiral of the Fleet Vladimir Ivanovich Kuroyedov (Note: Владимир Иванович Куроедов) (5 September 1944 – 5 February 2026) was a Russian naval officer who was Commander-in-Chief of the Russian Navy from 1997 to 2005.
+His previous roles included chief of staff of the Baltic Fleet from 1993 to 1996, commander of the Pacific Fleet from 1996 to 1997, and Chief of the Main Staff and First Deputy Commander-in-Chief of the Navy in 1997.
 He started his career in the Soviet Navy by graduating from the Pacific Higher Naval School in 1967 and mostly served in the Pacific Fleet, later becoming a graduate of the Grechko Naval Academy and the Voroshilov General Staff Academy.
 He was the second officer to be promoted to admiral of the fleet in the Russian Federation.
 His tenure as the head of the navy coincided with several major accidents, most notably the Kursk submarine disaster in 2000.

-Biography
+Early life and career

 Kuroyedov was born on 5 September 1944 in Bamburovo, a settlement in the Khasansky District, Primorsky Krai, Soviet Union.
 He completed his secondary education in Ussuriysk, and in 1962 he entered the S. O. Makarov Pacific Higher Naval School, graduating in 1967 as an engineer-navigator officer in the Soviet Navy.
 He was a navigation officer from 1967 to 1971 on the patrol ship SKR-92, commanded the patrol ship SKR-46 from 1971 to 1973, and then was the senior assistant for training to the commander of the "Strelok" naval base.
-In 1976 he became the chief of staff and deputy commander of the 47th Security Ship Brigade.
+In 1976, he became the chief of staff and deputy commander of the 47th Security Ship Brigade.
 Kuroyedov later attended the Grechko Naval Academy and graduated in 1978.